BAMWelDX/weldx/doc/welding-processes.md

 This tag class can be used to define any kind of GMAW process that matches the the `base_process` layout as described above.
 While possible to use it, it should only be used in circumstances where no explicit process definition exists (yet).
 The `process/GMAW` schema might be removed in future versions of the standard.

-## default spray and pulse arc process defintions
+## default spray and pulse arc process definitions
 In addition to the `base_process` structure, the basic process variations like spray and pulsed transfer modes are also defined in `process/terms`.
 These define the parameters that *must* be provided for all variations of the process.
 Here are the requirements to match when describing a generic spray arc process: